-Before moving to tedious technical process, let’s make sure you have done the basic troubleshooting.
+Before moving to the tedious technical process, let’s make sure you have done the basic troubleshooting.

-- Make sure your USB cable is in perfect condition, if possible try using different cable.
+- Make sure your USB cable is in perfect condition if possible try using a different cable

-- This one is little stupid, but make sure you have connected your iOS device with your PC using cable.
+- This one is a little stupid, but make sure you have connected your iOS device with your PC using cable

-- Try changing USB ports on your computer, there are possibility your PC USB port be malfunctioning.
+- Try changing USB ports on your computer, there is a possibility your PC USB port be malfunctioning

 - Disable restrictions on your iOS device by going to Settings → General → Restrictions → Toggle OFF.

-- Update iTunes to latest version and also update your iOS to latest version.
+- Update iTunes to the latest version and also update your iOS to the latest version